ilkkamtk/mpjakk/docs/w1-first-app.md

 1. Create a remote git repository and push your app there

 **b.**
-1. Install ESlint to your project `yarn add -D eslint eslint-plugin-react eslint-config-google`
+1. Install ESlint to your project `yarn add -D eslint@5.12.0 eslint-plugin-react eslint-config-google`
 1. Initialize ESlint: `yarn eslint --init`
     * Choose:
         1. To check syntax, find problems, and enforce code style